jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

     (b) includes the Ross Dependency
   - **other investigating authority** , in relation to a death, means an authority (other than a coroner) permitted or required by law to investigate the death; and includes, without limitation, any of the following authorities:
     (a)
-    (b) the Civil Aviation Authority of New Zealand established by section 72A of the Civil Aviation Act 1990:
+    (b) the Civil Aviation Authority of New Zealand continued by section 20 of the Civil Aviation Act 2023:
     (c) the Corporation as defined in section 39 of the Accident Compensation Act 2001:
     (d) the Director or a Deputy Director or a district inspector as defined in section 2(1) of the Mental Health (Compulsory Assessment and Treatment) Act 1992:
     (e) a district inspector as defined in section 5(1) of the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003: